GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ### Ensemble tide modelling

 The Ensemble Tidal Modelling approach was implemented to account for the varying [performance and biases](/data/product/dea-intertidal/?tab=description#ensemble-tidal-modelling) of existing global ocean tide models across the complex tidal regimes and coastal regions of Australia.
-The ensemble process utilises ancillary data to select and weight tidal models at any given coastal location, based on how well each model correlates with local satellite-observed patterns of tidal inundation, and water levels measured by satellite altimetry.
+The ensemble process utilises ancillary data to select and weight tidal models at any given coastal location based on how well each model correlates with local satellite-observed patterns of tidal inundation and water levels measured by satellite altimetry.
-A single ensemble tidal output was generated by combining the top 3 locally optimal models, and then used for all downstream product workflows.
+A single ensemble tidal output was generated by combining the top three locally optimal models and then this was used for all downstream product workflows.

 Ensemble tide modelling was implemented in the [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) Python package which integrates satellite Earth observation data with tide modelling, leveraging tide modelling functionality from the [pyTMD](https://github.com/tsutterley/pyTMD) package.
 The ensemble was based on 10 commonly-used global ocean tidal models: